stfc/PSyclone/doc/developers.rst

 However, the iteration space for inter-grid kernels (that map a field from one mesh to another) is always determined by the coarser of the two meshes.
 Consequently, it is always the colouring of this mesh that must be used.
-Due to the set-up of the mesh hierarchy (see :ref:`multigrid`), this guarantees that there will not be any race conditions when updating shared quantities on either the fine or coarse mesh.
+Due to the set-up of the mesh hierarchy (see :numref:`fig-multigrid`), this guarantees that there will not be any race conditions when updating shared quantities on either the fine or coarse mesh.

 GOcean1.0